Gezondheidscentrum Groningen

 In order to see a psychiatrist (psychiater) or psychologist (psycholoog), you will need a referral from your family doctor or general practitioner (huisarts).

-There are different kinds of psychological help offered such as counselling, coaching and several forms of therapy.
+There are different kinds of psychological help offered such as counseling, coaching and several forms of therapy.
 Your doctor will help you to determine what specialist is best to see and how long the waiting lists are.
 Once a specialist is selected, the doctor will write a referral for you.

 If you don’t speak Dutch, don’t worry!
 Most doctors will be able to help you find a specialist that speaks English.